StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 ## Permissions

-You must be an administrator to create custom fields in the **Entities management** view.
+{!includes/administrator-access-manage-custom-fields.md!}

-After creation, custom fields become automatically available to all users across all organizations.
+After creation, custom fields are automatically available to all users across your organizations, allowing them to add the fields to cases and alerts.

 ## Next steps